-To provide a recommendation for funding as part of the City's 2012/13 Sports Development Program - Round One.
+For Council to consider a funding application as part of the City's 2012/13 Sports Development Program - Round One.

 The Sports Development Program aims to assist local not for profit, district level sporting clubs with programs, projects and events that facilitate the development of sport and enhance its delivery to City of Joondalup residents.